Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Some executives are considering whether to take up controversial work of detaining families or unaccompanied children.

-Others are prepared to hire new staff and snapping up well -connected lobbyists.
+Others are prepared to hire new staff and snapping up well-connected lobbyists.

 Quote, this to us is an unprecedented opportunity.

-That's George Zoli, the executive chairman of the GEO Group, a private prison company, telling investors on an earning call days after the election, this story adding that pulling off a deportation on the scale that Mr. Trump has promised would constitute an unprecedented logistical feat for the U .S. government involving identifying,
+This story adding that pulling off a deportation on the scale that Mr. Trump has promised would constitute an unprecedented logistical feat for the U.S. government involving identifying, locating, arresting, detaining, adjudicating, and transporting potentially millions of men, women, and children.

-I'm glad I got back through.
+Again, I'm glad I got back through.

 I think this is a very, very serious issue, and I've been concerned about this whole Trump immigration thing since his first term.

-It's only gotten scarier to me as I've listened to people's spirits sour in the aftermath of COVID.
+It's only gotten scarier to me as I've listened to people's spirits sour in the aftermath of COVID, and everybody's memory's gotten very short.

-as the virus began to intensify, many of those people who are our American countrymen were people who are of questionable documentation, who were making sure their food still stayed on our tables.
+You know, during COVID, when President Trump and Wilber Ross intervened with Tyson and other meatpacking plants to ensure that those plants would stay open no matter what, as the virus began to intensify, many of those people who are our American countrymen were people who were of questionable documentation, who were making sure their food still stayed on our tables.

-I think what really alarms me the most listening to everybody this morning talk about this is that everybody keeps saying this as if It's not possible because it doesn't make sense logistically.
+I think what really alarms me the most listening to everybody this morning talk about this is that everybody keeps saying this as if it's not possible because it doesn't make sense logistically.

-But what I'd like to posit here is that perhaps these people who we know feed on chaos are announcing to us that what they intend to do is to allow people to take extrajudicial matters into their own hands should this plan not work the way that they anticipate.
+And I think that, you know, I agree generally, but what I'd like to posit here is that perhaps these people who we know feed on chaos are announcing to us that what they intend to do is to allow people to take extrajudicial matters into their own hands should this plan not work the way that they anticipate.

-People from American cities and to try to employ even something like the National Guard, which involves many, many proud Americans who were born here but are, you know, parts of families that are immigrant in nature.
+It most certainly does sound logistically impossible to try to forcibly eject people from American cities and to try to employ even something like the National Guard, which would involves many, many proud Americans who were born here, but are parts of families that are immigrant in nature.

-You know, you're not going to have these people go and eject their own families from their own cities.
+You're not going to have these people go and eject their own families from their own cities.

 That's not going to happen.